RobertTalbert/calculus/activities/Module3/3a-dp.md

 - **D.2 (CORE)**: I can use derivative notation correctly, state the units of a derivative, estimate the value of a derivative using difference quotients, and correctly interpret the meaning of a derivative in context.
 - **D.3 (CORE)**: Given information about $f$, $f'$, or $f''$, I can correctly give information about $f$, $f'$, or $f''$ and the increasing/decreasing behavior and concavity of $f$ (and vice versa).
-- D.4: I can determine where a function is continuous or differentiable given a graph or formula of the function and explain my reasoning.
+- **D.4**: I can determine where a function is continuous or differentiable given a graph or formula of the function and explain my reasoning.

 **BEFORE** your class meeting, use the Resources for Learning (below) to learn how to do the following:

+- If a function is given with units for the input and output, state the units of the derivative.
+- Estimate the value of a derivative at a point using forward, backward, and central difference calculations.

+**DURING AND AFTER** your class meeting, you will learn how to do the following:

 - Determine whether a function is increasing, decreasing, or constant on an interval by examining the sign of its derivative.
 (Conversely, state the sign of a function's derivative using information about whether the function is increasing, decreasing, or constant.)
 - Interpret the meaning of the derivative of a function that models a real-life situation, in terms instantaneous rates of change.
-- Estimate the value of a derivative at a point using forward, backward, and central difference calculations.
-- State the definition of the second derivative of a function.

-**DURING AND AFTER** your class meeting, you will learn how to do the following:

-- Explain the meaning of the terms concave up and concave down and explain the connection between concavity of a function and its first and second derivatives.
-- Determine whether a function is concave up or concave down on an interval by examining its graph.
-- Given the graph of a function, make a reasonable sketch of the graph of its second derivative.
-- If a function is given with units for the input and output, state the units of the second derivative.

 ## Resources for Learning

-**Text:** Read through Sections 1.5 and 1.6 of the *Active Calculus* textbook.
+**Text:** Read through Section 1.5 of the *Active Calculus* textbook.
 Work through the examples and all interactive exercises found at the end of the section.

 **Video:** At the MTH 201 playlist on YouTube (http://bit.ly/GVSUCalculus), watch the following videos.
 The total running time is 19:31.